tonethar/IGME-430-Spring-2021/core-skills/8-add-developer-tooling.md

 ### III-D. Commit your changes!

-- Commit these changes to your local repository, and then push them to the remote repository
+- Commit these changes to your local repository, and then push them to the remote repository:
+  - don't forget about **.eslintrc.json**
-- Double-check that verything still works on Heroku
+- Double-check that everything still works on Heroku

 <hr>

 ## IV.
 Homework & Submission

+- In the mycourses dropbox:
+  - ZIP and POST the updated **first-web-service** folder
+- In the comments field of the dropbox, type:
+  - the URL to your GitHub repository
+  - the working URL to your functional `abc1234-first-web-service` page on Heroku - just the main page this time
+  - IMPORTANT - DO NOT post your Heroku control panel link - no one but you can see that page

 <hr><hr>